False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Criterion 1: Impact on the Decision Quality of Persons Considering, Seeking, and Receiving Treatment with a Nonsurgical Medical Aesthetic Device

 Pro.
-Awareness and outreach efforts support ongoing initiatives at the FDA OPDP related to increasing healthcare professionals' ability to recognize and respond to common tactics used in pharmaceutical marketing (Abrams, 2020) and to increase awareness of goals from Healthy People 2030 related to health literacy (Healthy People 2030, n.d.).
+Awareness and outreach efforts support ongoing initiatives at the FDA OPDP related to increasing healthcare professionals' education in learning to recognize and respond to common tactics used in pharmaceutical marketing (Abrams, 2020) and of Healthy People 2030 related to health literacy (Healthy People 2030, n.d.).

 Con.
-Increased formal awareness and outreach efforts may not produce the desired result—careful attention to planning, methods, and evaluation measures to accurately assess impact is critical.
-Another relevant factor to consider is whether participation and completion of any educational program is made voluntary or mandatory for health care professionals, such as for continuing education credit submitted with licensing or certification renewal.
+Increased formal awareness and outreach efforts may not produce the desired result—careful attention to and planning of methods and measures of evaluation to accurately assess impact is critical.
+Another relevant factor to consider is whether participation and completion of any educational program is made voluntary or mandatory for healthcare professionals, such as for continuing education credit submitted with licensing or certification renewal.

 Criterion 2: Feasibility